benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 16.md

 ### Sense and React
 With sense and react, we ideally want to be in the **steady state**, which we achieve using congestion control algorithms.

+**Ideal Goal**
+We want to achieve a **high sending rate**, which we accomplish by using the full capacity of the bottleneck link.
+We also want **low delay**, which minizes overall delay of packets to get to the receiver
+- Overall delay = propagation + queuing + transmission
+- assume propagation and transmission are fixed
+-